flozano/KiiLib-Java/README.md

 KiiLib-Java
 ===========

+This is a fork from [fkmhrk](https://github.com/fkmhrk/KiiLib-Java) with very few changes:
+ - single JAR
+ - publish to maven central

 Kii Cloud Library for Java.
 This library just provides APIs for your application so please add KiiLib-Java-HTTPClient(for native Java application such as Swing. coming soon) / KiiLib-Android-Volley (for Android application with Volley. coming soon)

 How to add this library